-Assessment Practices in the Primary Years Programme (PYP)
+Assessment Practices in the Primary Years Programme (PYP) (Gr.
+K-5)

 The Junior School at Southpointe assesses performance and progress in all subject areas.
 Assessment addresses all the essential elements of the programme.
 The PYP provides the students with the opportunity for guided inquiry, and emphasizes the connections between subject knowledge and Approaches to Learning skills within the transdisciplinary themes and subject specific areas of the programme of inquiry.
-Southpointe also reports on student learning through e-Portfolios and written report cards, reflecting students' development of the approaches to learning skills and IB learner profile attributes.
+Southpointe also reports on the attributes of the IB learner profile through end-of-unit and E-portfolio reflections and Report Cards.